Kid-Friendly Holiday Treats

 DAVENPORT, Iowa (KWQC) -

-Pre-COVID, your Hy-Vee dietitians offered in-person cooking classes where children can start to learn these skills.

-Info on the Kids in the Hy-Vee Kitchen Class: Class will be held on December 16th at 5:00pm via Zoom.
-Recipes and assembly of the following: Graham Cracker Gingerbread Houses, Banana Santas, and Hot Chocolate Stocking Stuffers – all from the comfort of your own home!
+Graham Cracker Gingerbread Houses, Banana Santas, and Hot Chocolate Stocking Stuffers are what the kids will be making-–all from the safe comfort of your own home.
 Register for this free Zoom class at this link:

 If you have any questions, contact your local Hy-Vee dietitians.